branislavjenco/branislavjenco.github.io/_posts/2024-11-29-reusing-sockets.md

 So is Python 3.14 going to change the default behaviour for socket reuse in `http.server`?
 I think that's uncertain, as funnily enough, people are concerned about the change introduced in June, and there is an ongoing [open issue](https://github.com/python/cpython/issues/127319) about this.

+Update: as of June 2025, the changes was [rolled back](https://github.com/python/cpython/pull/135538) in Python 3.14.